-If you don’t have storms but the windows are in good shape, consider a modern triple track storm with Low-E glass in it.
-These storms can be mounted outside as usual, or inside if you have an historic house.
-You will get R-3 and good airtightness out of this combination.
+If you don’t have storms but the windows are in good shape, consider a modern triple-track storm with Low-E glass in it.
+These storms can be mounted outside as usual or inside if you have a historic house.
+You will get R-3 and good air tightness out of this combination.

-There are 2 exceptions to our “no windows” rule.
-If you have single pane aluminum sliding windows, so many of which were installed in this area in the sixties, consider changing them.
+There are two exceptions to our “no windows” rule.
+If you have-single pane aluminum sliding windows, so many of which were installed in this area in the sixties, consider changing them.
 And if your windows are in bad shape, consider changing them.